thely/bb-site/content/cv.md

 </resume-line>

 ## Service
-* Co-chair of the UVA Music Arts Board, responsible for bringing a musical group in residence to the UVA student population
+* Co-chair of the UVA Music Arts Board, responsible for bringing a musical group in residence to the UVA student population (see Event Administration)
 * WTJU Volunteer Live Engineer for Randy Johnston, Harmonica Blowout, Michaela Anne, Hiroya Tsukamoto, Rosier, and Heather Mease’s Songwriting class concert
 * Live/recording engineer for Girls are All Write poetry/fiction slam
 * Composition mentor for undergraduate composition students